What Is Dry Eye?

 Certain prescription eye drops also address dry eye, and steroids can provide relief.
 Others provide additional lubrication.
 Please consult with Dr. Veronica and Dr. Alan, who can recommend or prescribe the best drops for your eyes.

 - A humidifier to increase moisture in the air and decrease evaporation of your tears

 - Wearing sunglasses to deflect ultraviolet rays and wind that dry the eyes

 - Don’t make the compresses or washcloths too hot.

 - Use a different compress for each eye to prevent spreading an infection between the eyes.

 - We recommend lightly cleaning with a swab or cloth, then wetting and wiping your eyelids several times each day.
 Doing so can prevent bacteria from entering your eyes.

 If you are experiencing dry eye, please bring it to our attention.
 Untreated, dry eye can sometimes cause corneal abrasions or ulcers, inflammation, and even vision impairment.

-At The Dry Eye Center Of NY & NJ, Dr. Alan B. Schlussel will treat patients with dry eye from New York City, Newark, Jersey City, Elizabeth, and throughout New York.
+At The Dry Eye Center Of NY & NJ, Dr. Veronica and Dr. Alan will treat patients with dry eye from New York City, Montclair, Livingston, South Orange, and throughout New York.